openstack/security-doc/security-guide/source/compute/hardening-the-virtualization-layers.rst

 In the beginning of this chapter we discuss the use of both physical and virtual hardware by instances, the associated security risks, and some recommendations for mitigating those risks.
+Then we discuss how the Secure Encrypted Virtualization technology can be used to encrypt the memory of VMs on AMD-based machines which support the technology.
 We conclude the chapter with a discussion of sVirt, an open source project for integrating SELinux mandatory access controls with the virtualization components.

 Physical hardware (PCI passthrough)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~